Jraigos/Joint_Savings_Account/README.md

 </br>

 7. There is a withdraw of 5 ETH from the joint savings account to account One.
-The total balance is 11 ETH.
+The total balance of the contract is 11 ETH.
 </br>

 ![First withdraw](Execution_Results/withdraw_1.png)
 </br>
 </br>

 8. There is a withdraw of 10 ETH from the joint savings account to account Two.
-The total balance is 1 ETH.
+The total balance of the contract is 1 ETH.
 </br>

 ![Second withdraw](Execution_Results/withdraw_2.png)